 Students considering Independent Studies are encouraged to instead enroll in currently offered PAPR courses to meet their curricular requirements.
 If a student is having difficulty filling their schedule, they should meet with their advisor to discuss available courses.
-Independent Study requests must come from the student’s advisor to ensure all other options have been considered.
+Independent Study requests must be endorsed by the student’s advisor to ensure all other options have been considered.
 In most cases, an independent study will only be granted if it is the only option for a student to graduate in the semester that the independent study course is requested.

 Please check the VCU Bulletin for the most up to date information regarding curricular requirements.

 Overrides will not be provided into courses that are full when there are spaces open in other sections of the same class.
 If all sections are full, students must have the explicit written permission of the instructor as well as the consent of the department to over enroll a full course.
 These overrides are not guaranteed.
-We encourage students to check for openings throughout the add/drop period and add the class directly when and if a space opens up.
+We encourage students to check for openings throughout the add/drop period and add the class directly if a space opens up.

 Financial aid is available.
 You must fill out a Free Application for Federal Student Aid (FAFSA).
 To learn more, or to download the FAFSA, please visit the VCU Office of Financial Aid or the FAFSA website.
 The priority deadline is March 1st.
 Please follow up with our Office of Financial Aid a few weeks after you complete the FAFSA to ensure you are not missing anything.